TadiT7/treble_experimentations_wiki/Nokia-2.1-and-V.md

 For AOSP 8.1, "arm-aonly-go" flavor is known working.

-For AOSP 9, since there's no "arm-ab-vanilla" flavor, you have to use Android 8.1 stock vendor along with "arm-aonly-vanilla" flavor, but it keeps bootlooping.
+For AOSP 9, since there's no "arm-ab-vanilla" flavor, you have to use Android 8.1 stock vendor along with "arm-aonly-vanilla" flavor, but it gets stuck at "Android" animation forever.

 For AOSP 10, "arm-ab-vanilla" flavor is known working.